jpbnetley/json-patch-array-transform/README.md

 ## Goal

-JSON Patch to remove all entries for an array field then either remove all the entries in that field or replace the field with an empty array
+When an array is removed, the array should default to an emoty array

 ```js
 const original = {